heron-solver/heron/doc/examples/C172-Takeoff.md

 To achieve best performance, the pilot-in-command controls climb rate by aiming its target airspeed to Vy.
 To keep this model simple, we assume in a general physical model that this corresponds to a vertical speed of 1200 ft/min.
 Again, tag relations serve our purpose:
 ```
-// Controling Vy in IAS ensures vertical speed of 1200 ft/min approx.
+// Climbing with vertical speed of 1200 ft/min
-// -100 is to arbitrarily set the altimeter with local QNH on 144 ft AMSL
-tag relation altitude-FT = 1200.0 * time-MIN + -100.0
+tag relation altitude-FT = 1200.0 * time-MIN + -244.4
 ```

-Finally, takeoff phase ends when the minimum safe altitude (MSA) is reached, i.e., 300 ft above ground.
-The `time delayed` implication specifies that if `liftoff` occurs, then the event `MSA-reach` will also occur at the instantaneous measured value on `altitude-FT` delayed by `300.0`.
+Finally, flaps retraction must occur when altitude reaches 400 ft.
+The `time delayed` implication specifies that if `liftoff` occurs, then the event `flaps-retract` will also occur at the instantaneous measured value on `altitude-FT` delayed by `400.0`.
 ```
-liftoff time delayed by 300. on altitude-FT implies MSA-reach
+liftoff time delayed by 400. on altitude-FT implies flaps-retract
 ```

 Simulation